wazuh/wazuh-documentation/source/development/packaging/generate-wazuh-kibana-app.rst

 .. code-block:: console

-  $ git clone https://github.com/wazuh/wazuh-packages && cd wazuh-packages/wazuhapp/kibana && git check out v|WAZUH_CURRENT|
+  $ git clone https://github.com/wazuh/wazuh-packages && cd wazuh-packages/wazuhapp/kibana && gitcheck out v|WAZUH_CURRENT|

 Execute the ``generate_wazuh_app.sh`` script, with the different options you desire.
 This script will build a Docker image with all the necessary tools to create the Wazuh Kibana plugin package and run a container that will build it: